silhouettes of people holding the pitchfork hand symbol in front of city skyline at sunset

 AI now permeates every facet of our society.
 The technology holds extraordinary promise.
 It is crucial that researchers have the training and capacity to bring an ethical perspective to its application, to ensure it is used for the betterment of society.

-About the New York Academy of Sciences
+About The New York Academy of Sciences

 The New York Academy of Sciences is an independent, not-for-profit organization that since 1817 has been committed to advancing science for the benefit of society.
 With more than 20,000 Members in 100 countries, the Academy advances scientific and technical knowledge, addresses global challenges with science-based solutions, and sponsors a wide variety of educational initiatives at all levels for STEM and STEM-related fields.
 These include prestigious science awards programs.
 The Academy hosts programs and publishes content in the life and physical sciences, the social sciences, nutrition, artificial intelligence, computer science, and sustainability.
 The Academy also provides professional and educational resources for researchers across all phases of their careers.

-Learn about the Academy
+Learn more about NYAS

 Contact us